 - Full-duplex operation only applies to point-to-point access (such as when a switch is attached to a workstation, server or another switch).
-When the switch is connected to a hub, both devices must operate in half-duplex mode. - For network applications that require routing between dissimilar network types, you can attach these switches directly to a multi-protocol router. - As a general rule, the length of fiber optic cable for a single switched link should not exceed: - 1000BASE-SX: 550 m (1805 ft) for multimode fiber - 1000BASE-LX: 10 km (3.1 miles) for single-mode fiber - 1000BASE-ZX: 100 km (62 miles) for single-mode fiber
+When the switch is connected to a hub, both devices must operate in half-duplex mode. - For network applications that require routing between dissimilar network types, you can attach these switches directly to a multi-protocol router.
+However, if you have to interconnect distinct VLANs or IP subnets, you can take advantage of the wire-speed Layer 3 routing provided by these switches. - As a general rule, the length of fiber optic cable for a single switched link should not exceed: - 1000BASE-SX: 550 m (1805 ft) for multimode fiber - 1000BASE-LX: 5 km (3.1 miles) for single-mode fiber - 1000BASE-LH: 70 km (43.5 miles) for single-mode fiber - 10GBASE-SR: 300 m (984 ft) for multimode fiber - 10GBASE-LR: 10 km (6.2 miles) for single-mode fiber - 10GBASE-ER: 40 km (24.8 miles) for single-mode fiber